 The rooms of the hotel are big and well maintained, some of them overlooking the sea.

 The hotel has an outdoor and an indoor pool and one of the best spas in town; you definitely have to try at least one of their therapies.

 This is one of the last untamed and wild beaches from the Romanian shore located at the place where the Danube Delta flows into the Black Sea through the Sfantu Gheorghe branch.

 This place is ideal for those looking to escape from city stress and looking to spend peaceful moments in nature.

-There are only sun dunes and on the entrance on the beach there is a bar from where you can buy a drink after a long day in the sun.
+There are only sun dunes and at the entrance on the beach, there is a bar from where you can buy a drink after a long day in the sun.

 The currents are pretty strong in the area as the Danube flows into the sea, so you’d better stay close to the shore if you are not a very good swimmer.